Shinsentoh/vscode-manage-extensions-workspace/README.md

 ## Extension Settings

+- `mew.ignoredListExtensions`:\
-- `mew.extensions.ignoredList`: extensions's state won't be changed by this extension, these extensions won't be listed when creating or editing bundles.
+Extensions's state won't be changed by MEW, these extensions won't be listed when creating or editing bundles.
+- `mew.ignoreRemoteExtensions`: \
+Ignore VS Code Remote extensions.
+Same as the above ignoredList for:
+  - `ms-vscode-remote.remote-ssh`,
+  - `ms-vscode-remote.remote-ssh-edit`,
+  - `ms-vscode-remote.remote-wsl`,
+  - `ms-vscode-remote.remote-container`
-- `mew.workspace.autoLoad`: if .mewrc.json exists in the folder/workspace:\
+- `mew.workspace.autoLoad`: \
-  - `Prompt` Ask User if he wants to load extensions from .mewrc.json when opening a folder/workspace. choosing 'Don't ask me again' will change this setting to `Never` for this folder/workspace.\
+When a .mewrc.json is found in the current workspace/folder, what should MEW do about loading those extensions ?
+  - `Ask you` Prompt: 'Some extensions to load were found inside the .mewrc.json, What should MEW do with it ?', Actions: 'Don't ask me again', 'Always load them', 'Load them & keep asking me'.
+  - `Keep calm & sleep` Let MEW sleeps.
+No future prompts.
-  - `Never` will neither load extensions when opening a folder/workspace.
-No prompt.\
+  - `Always do it` Always load extensions when opening a workspace or a folder.
-  - `Always` will load extensions from .mewrc.json automatically.\
-- `mew.workspace.autoInstall`: if .mewrc.json exists:\
+- `mew.workspace.autoInstall`: \
-  - `Prompt` Ask user if he wants to install missing extensions listed in .mewrc.json when opening a folder/workspace.
-Choosing 'Don't ask me again' will change this setting to `Never` for this folder/workspace.\
-  - `Never` Doesn't install missing extensions and don't ask user for it.\
+When a .mewrc.json is found in the current workspace/folder, what should MEW do about installing those missing extensions ?
+  - `Ask you` Prompt: 'Some extensions listed inside the .mewrc.json aren't installed yet, Whatd should MEW do with it ?', Actions: 'Don't ask me again', 'Always Install them', 'Install them & keep asking me'.
+  - `Keep calm & sleep` Let MEW sleeps.
+No future prompts.
-  - `Always` will always installed missing extensions from .mewrc.json after opening a folder/workspace.\
+  - `Always do it` will always installed missing extensions from .mewrc.json after opening a folder/workspace.
+- `mew.extensions.autoAdd`:
-  - `mew.extensions.autoAdd`: When an extension is installed, automatically add it to bundles:
+Whenever an extension is installed, what should MEW do with it ?
-    - `Never`: hide prompt and do nothing.
+  - `Keep calm & sleep`: Let MEW sleeps.
+No future prompts.
-    - `All active`: add the extension to all current active bundles automatically.
+  - `Auto-edit all active`: Add the extension to all current active bundles automatically.
+No prompt.
-    - `Choose your bundle(s)`: let user choose the bundles where the new extension will be added.
+  - `Let you select bundle(s)`: Select the bundle(s) where you want to add the new extension.
-    - `Prompt`: prompt for above choices.
+  - `Ask you`: Prompt 'Which bundle(s) should MEW add the extension ${extensionName} to ?
+'Don't ask me again', 'All active' and 'Select', 'None'.
-  - `mew.extensions.autoRemove`: When an extension is uninstalled, automatically remove it from bundles:
+- `mew.extensions.autoRemove`: \Whenever an extension is uninstalled, what should MEW do with it ?
-    - `Never`: hide prompt and do nothing.
+  - `Keep calm & sleep`: Let MEW sleeps.
+No future prompts.
-    - `All active`: remove the extension from all current active bundles
+  - `Auto-edit all active`: Remove the extension from all current active bundles automatically.
+No prompt.
-    - `Choose your bundle(s)`: let user choose the bundles where the new extension will be removed from.
+  - `Let you select bundle(s)`: Select the bundle(s) where you want to remove the extension.
-    - `Prompt`: prompt for above choices.
+  - `Ask you`: Prompt 'Which bundle(s) should MEW remove the extension ${extensionName} from ?
+'Don't ask me again', 'All active' and 'Select', 'None'.

 ## Requirements